-While winter may not seem like the ideal time, selling your home during the holidays does have its advantages.
+While fall and winter may not seem like the ideal time, selling your home during the holidays does have its advantages.
 The seasons may be changing outside, but the internet housing market knows no bounds.
 These days, buyers are always on the hunt, which means that listing your home during the holiday hustle may actually work out in your favor.
 Here are our top 3 reasons to consider selling your home this holiday season.

 Reasons to Sell Your Home This Winter